Complaints Procedure for Gardening Addiscombe

 We recognise that clients in and around the area who use our Addiscombe gardening services expect clear resolution pathways when things go wrong.
 Our approach is impartial: we will listen, investigate and seek to make practical remedies where appropriate.
 This procedure also explains timescales, possible outcomes and how to escalate concerns if initial responses do not satisfy the complainant.

-Photograph of a garden area showing an issue for assessment Who may complain and what can be raised: Anyone receiving our gardening, landscape or horticultural services may raise a complaint.
+The image depicts two gardeners in a lush outdoor garden space with a variety of green plants and foliage.
+In the foreground, a woman wearing a light green long-sleeved top and gardening gloves is smiling while holding a hand fork, indicating she is engaged in gardening activities.
+Behind her, a man dressed in a blue shirt is also smiling, holding a garden rake over his shoulder.
+The garden features a well-maintained lawn with dense shrubbery and trees in the background, providing a vibrant natural environment under a clear, sunny sky.
+The scene suggests outdoor maintenance work, such as planting, pruning, or general garden care, suitable for gardening services focused on landscaping and lawn upkeep within the local area of Addiscombe.
+The setting presents a neat, inviting space with natural textures of soil, grass, and plant leaves, emphasizing professional, outdoor garden management.
+Who may complain and what can be raised: Anyone receiving our gardening, landscape or horticultural services may raise a complaint.
 Complaints may include, but are not limited to, service quality, missed appointments, workmanship, safety concerns and staff conduct.
 This does not cover general enquiries, requests for guidance or matters subject to other legal processes.
 The policy applies equally whether the complaint is about a single visit or ongoing contract work.

 How to make a complaint